AtomicScience/UMFAL/examples/04-safeModuleLoading/README.md

 /lib/umfal.lua:217 : Failed to load node `absentModule`: file or folder does not exist
 ```
 ### Safe module loading
-But what if you, for some reason, want to handle possible absence of the module?
+But what if you, for some reason, want to handle the possible absence of the module?

 Of course, you could handle the error using `pcall()`, but it will result into very bulky and hard-to-read construction.